grange85/ahfow-www/_posts/2022/2022-11-09-naomi-yang-never-be-a-punching-bag.md

  - news
 tags:
  - naomi yang
+ - never be a punching bag for nobody
 ---
 Not sure how this slipped me by but I just came across this tantalising trailer on Naomi Yang's Vimeo feed, uploaded a few months back.